zetzit/zz/README.md

 Drunk Octopus - It compiles, ship it
 ====================================

-ZZ (drunk octopus) is a dialect of C, inspired by rust
+ZZ (drunk octopus) is a formally provable dialect of C, inspired by rust

 It's main use case is embedded systems, where we still program C out of desperation, because nothing else actually works.
 You can also use it to build cross platform libraries.
 The build and linking concept is biased towards exporting a clean api.

+A major innovative feature is that all code is formally proven using math on symbolic execution.
+You can extract the mathematical expressions and reuse them in other proving tools or go through it manually if you're a math nerd.

 [![Build Status](https://travis-ci.org/aep/zz.svg?branch=master)](https://travis-ci.org/aep/zz)